 Solstice Physical Therapy

 Myofascial release is a safe, effective, hands-on technique that applies gentle sustained pressure onto the connective tissue or “fascia” to enhance mobility and eliminate pain.
 Inflammation, trauma, or surgery can cause myofascial restrictions producing tensile pressures throughout the body.
-At Solstice, we have found that John F. Barnes Myofascial Release is an extremely effective tool for every condition that we have treated from migraines to lower back pain to fibromyalgia, and more.
-Myofascial release is only one of many, skilled treatments provided by Solstice to promote proper body mechanics and posture, enhancement of strength and flexibility, decreased pain, and improved movement awareness.
+At Solstice PT, we have found that John F. Barnes Myofascial Release is an extremely effective tool for every condition that we have treated from migraines to lower back pain to fibromyalgia, and more.
+Myofascial release is only one of many, skilled treatments provided by Solstice PT to promote proper body mechanics and posture, enhancement of strength and flexibility, decreased pain, and improved movement awareness.

 Physical therapists who perform dry needling have extensive supplemental education and deep understanding of human anatomy.
 Learn more about the efficacy of dry needling here.

 Unlike massage techniques that use pressure (pushing) cupping uses tensile properties (pulling).
 This can be a less painful and more effective way of breaking up tissue adhesions and knots than the often-painful deep tissue massage.
-Dr. Wilcox or Dr. Marin will determine which therapeutic technique is most effective for your particular goals.
+Dr. Lisa or Dr. Marin will determine which therapeutic technique is most effective for your particular goals.
 Sessions may include multiple techniques in one sitting.

 Solstice Physical Therapy provides skilled joint mobilizations to enhance movement and decrease pain.
 Your therapist applies targeted pressure or force to a joint in a specific direction.
 The repetitions and intensity vary according to feedback from your body, and your comfort.